thirumurthis/stock-angular-ui/Heroku_deployment.md

 ### Change done in order to deploy to heroku.

-- installed the `npm install express --save` issue this comman from where the root angular dirctory is created.
+- installed the `npm install express --save` issue this command from where the root angular directory is created.
 - The above will update the package.json and lock version of it.

 - In the `server.js` we are routing the http to https traffic.